eengstrom/eengstrom.github.io/_posts/2017-05-22-configure-pfsense-bridge-over-multiple-nics-as-lan.md

 images: /images/2017-05-22-pfsense/
 ---

+`pfSense` doesn't seem to have a simple *"bridge-all-NICs"* option.
+Really?

 In the past I've used *"raw"* `pf` on FreeBSD as a firewall for a variety of situations both large and small, but this week I started playing with an inexpensive, fanless, multi-NIC box as a potential firewall and router running